By Lotti Brown

-Explore elder tree meaning, symbolism and myths with me as we uncover the Celtic Tree Calendar...
+Explore elder tree meaning, symbolism, and folklore as we uncover one of the most mysterious and powerful trees in the Celtic Tree Calendar.

 ElderThis is part of my Celtic Tree Calendar project which I did over 2020-2021.
 If you'd like to find out more about the Celtic Tree Calendar (what it is and where it came from), you can do that here...